James L. Greenfield: Early life and education

-Born in Cleveland in 1924, Greenfield attended high school at Cleveland Heights High School, graduating in 1942.
+James Lloyd Greenfield was born on July 16, 1924 in Cleveland.
+He attended high school at Cleveland Heights High School, graduating in 1942.
 He then went on to receive a B.A. from Harvard College.

 Career

 After college, Greenfield became a foreign correspondent for Time, with postings in Asia, Europe and Washington.
 He rose to become Times chief diplomatic correspondent.

 Greenfield joined the United States Department of State during the Kennedy administration as Deputy Assistant Secretary of State for Public Affairs.
-In 1964, President of the United States Lyndon Johnson promoted Greenfield to Assistant Secretary of State for Public Affairs and Greenfield held this office from September 10, 1964 until March 12, 1966.
+He would serve in this position from 1962 to 1964.
+In 1964, President of the United States Lyndon Johnson promoted Greenfield to Assistant Secretary of State for Public Affairs and Greenfield held this office from September 10, 1964, until March 12, 1966.

-After leaving the administration, Greenfield became Vice President of Continental Airlines, then owned by its founder Bob Six, and founded Air Micronesia for Continental which gave the airline a route to Asia.
+After leaving the administration, Greenfield became Vice President of Continental Airlines, then headed by the famous Robert Six, and founded Air Micronesia for Continental which gave the airline a route to Asia.
 He also worked as News Director of WINS-NY radio station where he set up 24-hour news for the station's pioneering all-news programming.

 Greenfield joined the New York Times in 1967 as assistant metropolitan editor.
-From 1969 to 1977, he was the Times' foreign news editor, and was the project editor during the publication of the Pentagon Papers, for which the New York Times won the Pulitzer Prize for Public Service.
+He was a protege of A.M.
+Rosenthal, who even attempted to get Greenfield named as the Times bureau chief in 1968.
+After failing to become bureau chief, Greenfield briefly resigned from the Times and joined Westinghouse Broadcasting as a vice president.
+However, he would be rehired by the Times the next year.
+From 1969 to 1977, he was the Times' foreign news editor, and was the project editor during the publication of the Pentagon Papers, even briefly hiding them in his apartment between organizing sessions in Washington and New York, for which the New York Times won the Pulitzer Prize for Public Service.
 He became an assistant managing editor in 1977.
 In 1987, the New York Times announced that Greenfield would become editor of The New York Times Magazine, while remaining an assistant managing editor of the Times.
 In 1991, Greenfield stepped down as assistant managing editor, though he remained a consulting member of the editorial board.

-Greenfield is a founder of The Independent Journalism Foundation and has served in a volunteer capacity as its President since its founding in 1991.
+Greenfield was a founder of The Independent Journalism Foundation (IJF) and served in a volunteer capacity as its President from its founding in 1991.
 IJF is a nonprofit organization that operates centers and related training programs for the media in Eastern Europe and Southeast Asia.